alanesq/BasicWebserver/README.md

 BTW - This sketch will automatically adjust to running on either a ESP8266 or a ESP32 For more examples of serving simple web pages see: https://github.com/alanesq/BasicWebserver/blob/master/misc/VeryBasicWebserver.ino

-It has built in support for sending emails, getting the real time from NTP, a simple Oled display menu system and OTA updating.
+It has built in support for sending emails, getting the real time from NTP, a simple Oled display menu system, GSM board and OTA updating.

 <table><tr>
   <td><img src="/Images/Screenshot1.png" /></td>